php-dev-br/laravel-doc-pt-br/authorization.md

         }
     });

 If the `before` callback returns a non-null result that result will be considered the result of the check.

-You may use the `after` method to define a callback to be executed after all other authorization checks:
+You may use the `after` method to define a callback to be executed after every authorization check.
+However, you may not modify the result of the authorization check from an `after` callback:

     Gate::after(function ($user, $ability, $result, $arguments) {
-        if ($user->isSuperAdmin()) {
-            return true;
-        }
+        //
     });

-Similar to the `before` check, if the `after` callback returns a non-null result that result will be considered the result of the check.

 <a name="creating-policies"></a>
 ## Creating Policies

 <a name="generating-policies"></a>
 ### Generating Policies

 Policies are classes that organize authorization logic around a particular model or resource.
 For example, if your application is a blog, you may have a `Post` model and a corresponding `PostPolicy` to authorize user actions such as creating or updating posts.

 You may generate a policy using the `make:policy` [artisan command](artisan.md).
 The generated policy will be placed in the `app/Policies` directory.
 If this directory does not exist in your application, Laravel will create it for you:

     php artisan make:policy PostPolicy

 The `make:policy` command will generate an empty policy class.
 If you would like to generate a class with the basic "CRUD" policy methods already included in the class, you may specify a `--model` when executing the command:

     php artisan make:policy PostPolicy --model=Post

-> {tip} All policies are resolved via the
-> Laravel [service container](container.md), allowing you to type-hint any needed
-> dependencies in the policy's constructor to have them automatically injected.
+> {tip} All policies are resolved via the Laravel [service container](container.md), allowing you to type-hint any needed dependencies in the policy's constructor to have them automatically injected.

 <a name="registering-policies"></a>
 ### Registering Policies

 Once the policy exists, it needs to be registered.
 The `AuthServiceProvider` included with fresh Laravel applications contains a `policies` property which maps your Eloquent models to their corresponding policies.
 Registering a policy will instruct Laravel which policy to utilize when authorizing actions against a given model:

     <?php